 Either way, it should be stored in the bottom of the fridge and shouldn't touch anything that's cooked or will be eaten raw.

 Yes, you can freeze a beef joint before of after it's been cooked.
 If it's uncooked, freeze it as soon as possible and not after the use-by date.

 The larger it is, the longer it will take to freeze.
 Freezing food quickly will preserve nutrients and be safer, so consider cutting it before placing it in the freezer.

 Once it's cooked, make sure it's cool before it goes into the freezer.
 Ideally, slice it so will cool down and then freeze quicker.
 Whether it's cooked or uncooked, wrap the meat tightly so air won't get to it, as this could cause freezer burn.

 How well your food keeps can be massively affected by how good your fridge and freezer are.
 We have found models that are slow to cool and where the internal temperature thermometers can't be relied upon.
-Read our fridge freezer reviews to avoid one of these models.
+Read our to avoid one of these models.